MousaviLaleh/PyBer_Analysis/README.md

 <br/>

 ## A multiple-line Chart of Total Fares for each City Type
-Using Pandas and two new functions, pivot() and resample(), in two steps:
+Using Pandas and two new functions, pivot() and resample(), by two steps:
-  - create a new DataFrame to show the total fare amount for each date
+  - Create a new DataFrame to show the total fare amount for each date
-  - resampled DataFrame using the object-oriented interface method and make a graph
+  - Resampled DataFrame using the object-oriented interface method and make a graph

 ![04.png](images/04.png)